 it should be a good time to reboot your computer to check the whole thing really did work.
 Your new partition should mount as /home and everything should look exactly the same as it did before you started.

-Instead of rebooting you might prefer to just re-load the updated fstab sudo mount -a
+Btw, geeks might prefer to avoid rebooting by just re-loading the updated fstab sudo mount -a

 There is no need to reboot - unless you have an encrypted file system.